dragonworx/parcel-bundler-template/README.md

 ## Streamlining

-If you just wanted to build a web app you could remove line `14` of `tsconfig.json` and delete:
+If you just wanted to build a web app you could remove lines `8,14` of `tsconfig.json` and delete:

 * `./lib`